 10. Make an Impression:

-It goes without saying that making an impression is pivotal to every aspect of life let alone boxing.
-A boxer in training will do well to keep a good conduct and moral record from the early days as it always helps in winning the trust of the people in and outside the ring.
-Moreover, boxers without a clean record of moral conduct are not allowed in professional boxing.
+Making an impression is pivotal to every aspect of life let alone boxing.
+A boxer in training will do well to keep good conduct and moral record from the early days as it always helps in winning the trust of the people in and outside the ring.
+Moreover, boxers without a clean record of moral conduct not allowed in professional boxing.

 11. Don’t Expect Too Much Too Early:

 Often boxers in the making get their spirits high by keeping unrealistic expectations from this avenue.
 Because often it happens that fighter in pursuit of dreams blown out of proportion fall hard on their back.

 So it is wise to cut the cloth according to your size.
 Do not set out with your eyes on the big prize rather work your way up the ladder as humbly as possible.

 Habits that stand between you and your dreams should be eradicated immediately.
 Habits like smoking, drinking, drug addiction are to avoid if you interest in realizing your plans and ambitions about becoming a fulltime boxer.